← Soundcheck Insights

 Snapshot model

-Every project, at creation, snapshots its tier, commission %, MSRP, and end-customer discount.
+Every project, at creation, snapshots its tier, the operator-cost rate, and the MSRP.
 Subsequent tier changes never retroactively re-bill.

 Tier change audit log